Folding Bike FAQ

 Answer: See the below table to help explain the advantages and disadvantages of each bike.
 Need more details?
 View our folding bike comparison table.

 Overall if you are looking for the smoothest riding bike buy the FS bike.
 If you need a frame mounted rack get the 9 or 8H.
-If you want a super lightweight bike get the NS.
-Women seem to love the mini because of the low standover height and lightweight.
+If you want a super lightweight bike get the Nova.
+Women seem to love the mini because of the low standover height and lightweight, we will reintroduce it in 2014.

 Full suspension (FS model)